FrancisIGP/FrancisIGP/README.md

 ## About me

 <p align="justify">
 Hey there!
-Welcome to my github page.
-My name is Francis, and I am dedicated to developing a future in IT field; I'm goal-driven, working hard to fulfill my ambitions.
-I'm currently a high school student, and as a leisure, I'm dedicated on expanding my knowledge towards offensive/defensive security, computer networking and programming, under the field of information technology (IT).
+Welcome to my Github page.
+My name is Francis, and I am interested in information technology; I would love to expand my knowledge towards this subject.
+I am currently a high school student, and as a leisure, I am committed on developing my knowledge towards the fields of offensive/defensive defense, computer networking, and programming, all of which come under the umbrella of information technology (IT).
  <p/>

 ### 🧠 Degree of Knowledge: